 Esther Friedman is a behavioral and social scientist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
-Her research is at the intersection of family, education, and health.
-Friedman's work focuses on the roles of family, social ties, and community in shaping trajectories of healthy aging.
-One body of work examines family caregiving and long-term care, including the relationship between adult children's schooling and parental outcomes, coresidence in later life, and caregiving in the so-called “sandwich generation.”
+Her work examines how families, social ties, and communities shape trajectories of health and aging.
+One body of work is focused on family caregiving and long-term care, including the relationship between adult children's schooling and parental outcomes, coresidence in later life, and caregiving in the so called “sandwich generation.”
 A second body of work examines the long-run health consequences of early life family relationships, stress, and adversity.
-Other work explores the relationship between neighborhood characteristics and cognitive decline among middle aged and older adults.
-Friedman is currently working on an NIH-R01 evaluating the effects of a long-term care program intended to increase home-and community-based services on health and health disparities of older adults in the U.S.
+More recent work explores the relationship between neighborhood and community characteristics and cognitive decline among middle aged and older adults.
+Esther is currently co-leading an NIH-R01 evaluating the effects of a long-term care program intended to increase home-and community-based services on health and health disparities of older adults in the U.S, and is leading a study estimating the future availability of family care for dementia in the U.S.

 Friedman earned a Ph.D. in sociology from the University of California, Los Angeles and a master's degree in statistics from Columbia University.
 Prior to joining RAND, she was a Robert Wood Johnson Foundation Health & Society Scholar at Harvard University.